Notion ORMGitHub

 Create a single ORM instance with your Notion integration key:

-import NotionORM from "@haustle/notion-orm";
+import { NotionORM } from "./notion";

 const notion = new NotionORM({

-auth: process.env.NOTION_KEY!,
+auth: process.env.NOTION_KEY,

 });